GilbertRyan1/LLM_Summerization_adapter/README.md

    run()

 ##  Final output
-will load, summarization, logs and print the summary and create llm_run_report.txt.
+will load, perform logs and print the summary and create llm_run_report.txt.